Arastryx/impart/README.md

 ## Contributing

 Impart is built on electron-vite using typescript react.
-As such, it can also be deployed on Unix or MacOS, but at this point, it's completely untested.
+As such, it can also be deployed on MacOS, but at this point, it's completely untested.

 ### Requirements

-- Node v20.16.0 or greater **including Tools for Native Modules**
+- Node v22.19.0 or greater **including Tools for Native Modules**
   - If you have node but haven't installed native tools, you can refer to [this guide here](https://github.com/nodejs/node-gyp#on-windows) on how to set them up

 ### Running the app